Cherednik and Hecke algebras of varieties with a finite group action: The Cherednik algebra of a -variety

-{\bf Remark 3.} The above results generalize without significant changes to the case when the group $G$ acts on $X$ in a not necessarily faithful manner.
+\begin{remark} The above results generalize without significant changes to the case when the group $G$ acts on $X$ in a not necessarily faithful manner.
 In this case, let $K$ be the kernel of this action, so that $G/K\subset {\rm Aut}(X)$.
-Then the algebra $H_{t,c,\omega}(X,G)$ is defined as above, except that $\omega$ is a $G$-invariant 2-form on $X$ with values in the center of the group algebra of $K$.
-The algebra $H_{t,c,\omega}(X,G)$ satisfies the PBW theorem and $H_{1,c,\omega}(X,G)$ is a universal deformation of $H_{1,0,0}(X,G)=G\ltimes D(X)$.
-These results are proved similarly to the case of the faithful action.
+Then the algebra $H_{t,c,\omega}(X,G)$ is defined as above, except that